15 Most Affordable States for Assisted Living in 2026 [Cost Guide]

 Tennessee assisted living cost

-Tennessee’s assisted living costs currently average between $4,490 and $4,900 monthly, staying below the national median of $5,190.
-These rates reflect a 19.37% increase since 2021, yet remain competitive compared to neighboring states.
+Tennessee's assisted living costs currently average between $4,490 and $4,900 monthly, staying below the national median of $5,190.
+Costs have climbed 19.37% since 2021 but remain competitive with neighboring states.

 - Clarksville area: Most affordable at $3,450 monthly

-Seniors requiring memory care can expect costs to increase by $858 to $1,128 monthly above standard rates, reflecting the specialized care needed for dementia patients.
+Memory care adds $858 to $1,128 monthly above standard rates, due to specialized dementia care.

 Tennessee Medicaid and financial aid

-TennCare, Tennessee’s Medicaid program, provides several options for seniors seeking financial assistance:
+TennCare, Tennessee's Medicaid program, provides several options for seniors:

-The CHOICES program covers long-term care in nursing facilities, assisted living facilities, or at home.
-To qualify for CHOICES Groups 1 and 2 in 2025, applicants must:
+The CHOICES program covers long-term care in nursing facilities, assisted living, or at home.
+Qualification for CHOICES Groups 1 and 2 in 2025 requires:

-CHOICES Group 3 serves those “at risk” of needing nursing home care who receive SSI payments or qualify for Medicaid Long-Term Services.
+CHOICES Group 3 serves those "at risk" of needing nursing care who receive SSI or Medicaid long-term services.

 Tennessee cost of living

-Tennessee offers the 8th lowest cost of living nationwide at 10.3% below the national average.
-This creates practical savings across multiple areas:
+Tennessee offers the 8th lowest cost of living nationwide at 10.3% below the national average, creating practical savings:

 - Housing costs: 18.8% below national average

-The state’s tax structure benefits retirement finances with no state personal income tax, allowing seniors to keep more of their retirement income.
-Property taxes remain locally determined without state property tax, often resulting in lower housing expenses for fixed-income seniors.
+The state has no personal income tax, allowing seniors to keep more retirement income.
+Property taxes are locally determined without state property tax, often resulting in lower housing costs for fixed-income seniors.

 Oklahoma

-Oklahoma stands out as an economical choice for retirees, with assisted living costs that consistently fall below national averages while providing quality care options.
+Oklahoma is affordable for retirees, with assisted living costs consistently below national averages and quality care options.

 Oklahoma assisted living cost

-Oklahoma’s average monthly assisted living cost reaches $4,888, below the national median of $5,350.
-Despite a 26.8% increase since 2021, the state maintains competitive pricing nationwide.
-Regional differences throughout Oklahoma are notable:
+Oklahoma's average monthly assisted living is $4,888, below the national median of $5,350.
+Even with a 26.8% increase since 2021, the state remains competitive.
+Regional costs vary:

 - Oklahoma City: $4,573 monthly